aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-text-manipulation/replace-text-on-particular-page/_index.md

 List<RichText> textNodes = (List<RichText>) pageNodes.get(0).getChildNodes(RichText.class);
 ```

-## Step 3: Replace Text
+## Step 3: replace text
 Iterate through each `RichText` node and apply the replacement pairs you defined.
-The `replace` method updates the node content in‑place.
+The `replace` method updates the node content in‑place, preserving formatting and layout.

 ```java
 for (RichText richText : textNodes) {